downfromthetrees/the_magic_eye/MAGIC_TODO.md

 #TODO

+TODO: I think the time is failing, we need to shift to the "after" mechanism

+- Error R14 (Memory quota exceeded) - sooner we get off the array the better.
+We get 512 which should be enough but need to log in and see how much it's actually using.

+- Duplicates are pretty fucked.
+Suggest regenerating the database once we know what's happening with incorrect duplicates.
+   - `wrong` should fix the current thread, remove it as a duplicate.
+   - Potentially should not approve any posts.

+- implement a way of adding duplicates together

+- could re-flair classic reposts based on last time
+- horizontal cropping
 - we try to be as objective and descriptive as possible in our rules faq.
 - reassess hmmm /rules
-- go through and submit the worst images on your own account, then remove them with right removal message
+- go through and submit the worst images on your own account, then remove them with right removal message (especially all the confusing perspective pics)
 - put the algorithm in the wiki
-- could re-flair classic reposts

 - 'wrong' command should remove incorrect match from duplicates, 'never' should permanently set it "Please post this hq version instead: "